 The anaconda choke is a powerful submission in BJJ grappling and mixed martial arts that may be used in various situations.
 It’s one of the most successful attacks in the world of ground fighting alongside the guillotine, d’arce choke, arm-triangle, etc.

-As a result, you should learn and master the anaconda jiu-jitsu strangle as soon as possible on becoming a formidable gi no-gi Brazilian jiu-jitsu combatant.
+As a result, you should learn and master the anaconda jiu-jitsu strangle as soon as possible to become a formidable gi no-gi Brazilian jiu-jitsu combatant.

 Hence, I am convinced that the anaconda choke submission will aid you in establishing a challenging offensive game.
 Furthermore, once you’ve learned the principles of this jiu-jitsu technique, you’ll find it easy to pick up on other, more sophisticated techniques used in the sport.